Jiab77/jiab77.github.io/index.md

 ## What am I doing?

-I'm interested by many domains but I'm mostly using my time for programming, doing security research and ethical hacking.
+I'm interested by many domains but I'm mostly using my time at doing security research, creating projects in various programming languages and ethical hacking.

 ### Am I doing non-ethical hacking?